Did you know that you can get your credit score and see your credit report for free?

 When you start using credit products, your credit report will be created by the two major credit reporting agencies in Canada: TransUnion and Equifax.
 Once every 12 months, at your request, they can mail you a free copy of your credit report.
 For a fee, both companies can also provide your credit score and credit monitoring (both are optional).

-What Type of Information is On My Credit Report?
+What Type Of Information Will I Find On My Free Canadian Credit Report?

-Here is a list of the personal and credit-related information that will show up on your credit report:
+Here is a list of the personal and credit-related information that will show up on your free credit report in Canada:

 - Full name